AdnanHodzic/synology-znc-autostart/README.md

 	* [General Setings](https://hodzic.org/img/znc/general%20settings.png)
 	* [Task Settings](https://hodzic.org/img/znc/task%20settings.png)

-With this setup, every time your DiskStation is restarted, ```znc_autostart.sh``` will make sure ZNC is started during boot procedure.
+With this setup, you don't have to think about manually starting ZNC anymore.
+Every time your DiskStation is restarted, ```znc_autostart.sh``` will make sure ZNC is started during boot procedure.

 ### Technical

 When run, ```znc_autostart.sh``` will check if there are any ZNC processes running.
 If there aren't any ZNC related processes running, it will run the ZNC binary.

 Since this script is desigend to be run as root user.
-And running ZNC as root is too much of a security risk, additional wrapper has been written to run the main script function/logic as "admin" user.
+And running ZNC as root is too much of a security risk, additional wrapper has been written to run script main function/logic as "admin" user.